 At the end of the lesson, as they named off a sin (like hitting, not obeying mom and dad, not sharing, calling names), I would put a black mark on the heart with a dry erase marker for every sin.
 When they covered their heart in sin (or black marks) each child would have to ask God to forgive their sins and then they got to take a paper towel or tissue and wipe off the sin just like God would clean their heart.
 They loved it.
 But be careful my son and another little girl kept calling each other names so they could fill their heart with sin and wipe it off.
-You may want to add , If they slip and call someone a bad name accidentally.
+If they slip and call someone a bad name accidentally.
 One of the mothers told me her 3 year old son asked her how he could let Jesus come into his heart and forgive his sins after class and she prayed the sinners prayer with him.
 It really touched my heart.
 Ramona

 ©2004, Digital by Design, Inc. - See Copyright Information

 The Consequences of Sin Object Lesson Using Craft Sticks and the Exploding Cobra Weave